beere-lang/beere/README.md

 # Beere Programming Language

-**Beere** is a lightweight, low-level programming language focused on simplicity, performance, and full control over memory and execution.
+**Beere** is a lightweight, programming language focused on simplicity, performance.
-It’s designed for developers who want the power of C with a more modern and clean syntax, without sacrificing control or transparency.

 ---